awslabs/amazon-documentdb-tools/compat-tool/README.md

 The tool examines **MongoDB serverStatus() counters**, **MongoDB log files**, or **application source code** from MongoDB applications to determine if there are any operators in use that are not supported in Amazon DocumentDB.
 It produces a simple report of both supported and unsupported operator usage.

 ## Recommended compatibility testing for MongoDB 5.0 and newer
+* [NOTE] in --uri mode the account executing the tool must have access to the serverStatus command
 * run the tool once using directConnection=true to the primary instance in your cluster
   * ```python3 compat.py --uri "mongodb://<username>:<password>@<primary-hostname>:<port>/admin?directConnection=true"```
 * if using secondary instances for read-scale run the tool again on one secondary (again using &directConnection)